hexpm/hexpm/lib/hexpm/web/templates/docs/faq.html.md

 This could be for a number of reason.
 When you run `mix hex.publish [docs]` the documentation is generated on your machine and then uploaded to Hex.
 Issues with documentation usually stem from the documentation generation.
-First verify that your documentation works locally by running `mix docs`, also verify that there are no differences in letter casing since Hexdocs is case-sensitive but your machine may be case-insensitive.
+First verify that your documentation works locally by running `mix docs` and then opening the generated files locally, typically `doc/index.html`, also verify that there are no differences in letter casing since Hexdocs is case-sensitive but your machine may be case-insensitive.

 You can always republish old documentation with `mix hex.publish docs` to update it.
 Finally make sure you clear your browser cache to ensure you are viewing the latest version.